sgb-io/code-review-checklist/README.md

 ## Reasoning and philosophy

 This list is currently entirely subjective.
-It's a combination of personal thoughts and views but is also influenced by the progamming and open source community, plus many brilliant colleagues and peers.
+It's a combination of personal thoughts and views based on my experiences but is also influenced by the progamming and open source community, plus many brilliant colleagues and peers.